Your Voice, Our Fight: We Tell Your Story Because It Matters

 Common wisdom regarding rear-end collisions tells us that it is nearly always the fault of the car coming from behind.
 Why?
 Because we assume that every motorist should keep a safe following distance and be prepared to stop and prevent collisions from behind.

 However, for every rule there are exceptions.
-This is true for rear-end collisions, however, logical it may seem to say that the car coming from behind caused the crash.
+This is true for rear-end collisions; however, it may seem logical to say that the car coming from behind caused the crash.
 In fact, there are often mitigating factors such as other drivers’ traffic violations, unpredictable road conditions and unavoidable crashes in places such as tunnels, bridges or other roadways lacking shoulders.

 If you were in the car coming from behind, does that mean you do not have a chance at recovering compensation?
 Never assume anything before consulting with an experienced motor vehicle accident attorney.